jhudsl/tidyversecourse/docs/02-get-data.md

 ## $ `2016__Total`        <dbl> 320372000, 4834100, 710800, 6890200, 2945300, 39…
 ```

-Looks like we have a whole bunch of numberic variables, but a few that appear like they *should* be numeric, but are actually strings.
+Looks like we have a whole bunch of numeric variables, but a few that appear like they *should* be numeric, but are actually strings.
 We'll keep this in mind for when we wrangle the data!

 #### Healthcare Spending Data